ron2015schmitt/Mathematiques/doc/status-release/feature-schedule/topics/structure.md

     1. Expressions — in progress
        1. get `Vector<Vector<double>> + Vector<double>` working
        1. add `.dat(i)`, `.depth()`, `.total_size()`, `setequals` vistor pattern etc methods to MultiArrayAbstract
-       1. for each class `Scalar`, `Vector`, etc, use setquals pattern when inside equals (MArrayExpR) and uses deep indexing
+       1. for each class `Scalar`, `Vector`, etc, use setquals pattern when inside equals (ExpressionR) and uses deep indexing
        1. convert all binary functions in `functions.h` to the new methodlogy of `operator+`, including use of `NumberTrait`
        1. have alternate version of binary operators `addr` that uses recursion.
 This is faster in certain cases.
        1. convert all functors in `functors.h` to the new methodlogy of `New_Fun_Add` and delete old versions